 Center for Undergraduate Research, Innovation, and Creativity (CURIC)

-Applications now open for Fall 2022
+Applications are now open for students and faculty

 The ECC Center for Undergraduate Research, Innovation, and Creativity (CURIC) invites all students who are motivated to learn, curious about the world, and want to engage on campus and in their communities to apply.